stevezieglerva/www.nerdthoughts.net/_drafts/pipeline-conference.md

 	- Different pipeline based on risk
 - Little bugs, but frustrating bugs, get fixed on Saturdays off hours by developers because it is so easy and safe to deploy
 - Earnest
-	- Blameless postportums for incidents
+	- Blameless postmortem for incidents